fridajakobjanstine/ACM_assignment2/README.md

 | 100 | x | x | 0.8 |
 | 1000 | x | x | 0.8 |
 | 10000 | x | x | 0.8 |

+In general, the results show that increasing the number of trials all the way to 10,000 continuously increases parameter recovery performance of the model; the beta estimates increasingly approaches the true bias rate and the model becomes increasingly more confident in its estimations (sd drops).
+We do not deem it necessary to define strict thesholds for identifying the acceptable number of trials but instead conclude that, given the visible improvements from 1000 trials to 10,000 trials, that 10,000 trials is the optimal number needed for sufficient parameter recovery.
+We do, however, acknowledge that in real life settings, it may be complicated and expensive to gather 10,000 trials and, therefore, also conclude that parameters are also recovered with accecptable precision using e.g. only 1000 trials providing the researcher is aware of the slight decrease in confidence.

+## Conclusion